dragonwei98/data-concentrator-data-service/docs/Installation.md

 ## Configuration Device Energy 1

-IED located in the field level for gathering data from the field devices and forward data via Cloud Connector

-In the next steps is described how to configure the devices which are responsible for sending data.
+In the next steps is described how to configure the devices which are required for sending data.
-Remark: The screenshots contain the configuration for device 1. device 2 is not listed because they are the same configurations.
+Remark: The screenshots contain the configuration for device 1.

 - IE Databus